 She Googles All The Crazy Stuff She Doesn’t Want To Google In Front Of Her Partner

 If you've never been pregnant, or have never spent a lot of time with a pregnant woman, just take my word for it when I say our browser histories contain every possible food dish, the word "pregnant," and every minor ailment or potential environmental hazard.
 You'll also find some really absurd descriptions of the various side effects we're experiencing, which

 perhaps, the most real.
 If I have solo downtime, chances are good that I'm going to be horizontal.
 And, if I'm horizontal, I'm probably going to doze off.
 It's just the reality of growing another human.
+She Stretches

 when it comes to some of the stretches I need to do the most, privacy is my best friend.

+does help to know my partner's in the next room over, in case I get stuck.
 She Does Whatever She Does In Front Of Her Loved Ones, Because At A Certain Point You Stop Caring

 made me feel even remotely self-conscious, I would simply not get anything done.
 I mean, just existing while pregnant pretty much makes me self-conscious, but at some point I've got to keep living.
 By now, all of my favorite people have seen me drip food on my clothes, have seen a maternity shirt creep up to where I didn't want it to go, and have seen me heave and hoist myself out of a seated position.
 Nothing surprises damn near anyone in my life now, and even if it did, well, I stopped caring a few months ago.